OM kram krim kraum sah bhaumaya namah

 However, the young, pre-marriage relationships may be quite fulfilling for this native.
 In general when Kuja casts drishti upon 7th-from-Chandra, peer-to-peer relationships tend to be briefer and more sexualized .
 Mangala tends to sexualize high-voltage emotional interactions.
 When interactive emotional intensity runs high, Kuja prefers to channel the emotional energy into a kinetic, animal-instinctive form.

 As with the classic Kuja Dosha to the 7th radix bhava , Mangala's drishti to 7th-from-Chandra is easier ultimately if both partner nativities feature the same yoga.
-However there are other varieties of Kuja Dosha that might be compatible with the nativity that features Mangala's drishti to 7th-from-Chandra.
+Some other varieties of Kuja Dosha might be compatible with a nativity that features Mangala's drishti to 7th-from-Chandra.

 Similarly if the masculine nativity features Mangala's drishti to 7th-from-Chandra, he might find a happy partner in the female whose nativity features Kuja dosha, Kuja drishti to 7th-from-Soma, or even Kuja drishti to Guru (karaka for the first husband).
 Perhaps a female having Mangala strong in first or 7th navamsha would also be quite comfortable with a spouse who seemed to be on the emotional attack sometimes.
 (The 'sometimes' being her own Vimshottari periods of Mangala.)